Bodybuilders seeking a muscle-building boost. Fetishists looking to satisfy their desires. Here's a glimpse at the men who love "liquid gold."

 “The most I purchased at one time was 60 ounces, for two dollars an ounce,” he said.
 “To me, knowing where it’s coming from feels cleaner than drinking cow’s milk … it taste [sic] good.
 And I believe that it has some health benefits over cow’s milk.”

-Meanwhile, giant chemical companies like DowDuPont and BASF are investing big money in ramping up their production of synthetic HMOs for adult use.
+The HMOs in breastmilk are also attracting the attention from the supplement industry.
+Giant chemical companies like DowDuPont and BASF are ramping up their production of synthetic HMOs for adult use.
 DuPont recently estimated that the annual market may reach $1 billion.

 So, in the future, will we all be popping breast milk capsules as though they were calcium supplements?